freetype/docwriter/docs/reference/ft2-basic_types.md

 <h4>values</h4>
 <table class="fields">
 <tr><td class="val" id="ft_pixel_mode_none">FT_PIXEL_MODE_NONE</td><td class="desc">

-Value&nbsp;0 is reserved.
+<p>Value&nbsp;0 is reserved.</p>
 </td></tr>
 <tr><td class="val" id="ft_pixel_mode_mono">FT_PIXEL_MODE_MONO</td><td class="desc">

-A monochrome bitmap, using 1&nbsp;bit per pixel.
-Note that pixels are stored in most-significant order (MSB), which means that the left-most pixel in a byte has value 128.
+<p>A monochrome bitmap, using 1&nbsp;bit per pixel.
+Note that pixels are stored in most-significant order (MSB), which means that the left-most pixel in a byte has value 128.</p>
 </td></tr>
 <tr><td class="val" id="ft_pixel_mode_gray">FT_PIXEL_MODE_GRAY</td><td class="desc">

-An 8-bit bitmap, generally used to represent anti-aliased glyph images.
+<p>An 8-bit bitmap, generally used to represent anti-aliased glyph images.
 Each pixel is stored in one byte.
-Note that the number of &lsquo;gray&rsquo; levels is stored in the &lsquo;num_grays&rsquo; field of the <a href="../ft2-basic_types/#ft_bitmap">FT_Bitmap</a> structure (it generally is 256).
+Note that the number of &lsquo;gray&rsquo; levels is stored in the &lsquo;num_grays&rsquo; field of the <a href="../ft2-basic_types/#ft_bitmap">FT_Bitmap</a> structure (it generally is 256).</p>
 </td></tr>
 <tr><td class="val" id="ft_pixel_mode_gray2">FT_PIXEL_MODE_GRAY2</td><td class="desc">

-A 2-bit per pixel bitmap, used to represent embedded anti-aliased bitmaps in font files according to the OpenType specification.
-We haven't found a single font using this format, however.
+<p>A 2-bit per pixel bitmap, used to represent embedded anti-aliased bitmaps in font files according to the OpenType specification.
+We haven't found a single font using this format, however.</p>
 </td></tr>
 <tr><td class="val" id="ft_pixel_mode_gray4">FT_PIXEL_MODE_GRAY4</td><td class="desc">

-A 4-bit per pixel bitmap, representing embedded anti-aliased bitmaps in font files according to the OpenType specification.
-We haven't found a single font using this format, however.
+<p>A 4-bit per pixel bitmap, representing embedded anti-aliased bitmaps in font files according to the OpenType specification.
+We haven't found a single font using this format, however.</p>
 </td></tr>
 <tr><td class="val" id="ft_pixel_mode_lcd">FT_PIXEL_MODE_LCD</td><td class="desc">

-An 8-bit bitmap, representing RGB or BGR decimated glyph images used for display on LCD displays; the bitmap is three times wider than the original glyph image.
-See also <a href="../ft2-base_interface/#ft_render_mode">FT_RENDER_MODE_LCD</a>.
+<p>An 8-bit bitmap, representing RGB or BGR decimated glyph images used for display on LCD displays; the bitmap is three times wider than the original glyph image.
+See also <a href="../ft2-base_interface/#ft_render_mode">FT_RENDER_MODE_LCD</a>.</p>
 </td></tr>
 <tr><td class="val" id="ft_pixel_mode_lcd_v">FT_PIXEL_MODE_LCD_V</td><td class="desc">

-An 8-bit bitmap, representing RGB or BGR decimated glyph images used for display on rotated LCD displays; the bitmap is three times taller than the original glyph image.
-See also <a href="../ft2-base_interface/#ft_render_mode">FT_RENDER_MODE_LCD_V</a>.
+<p>An 8-bit bitmap, representing RGB or BGR decimated glyph images used for display on rotated LCD displays; the bitmap is three times taller than the original glyph image.
+See also <a href="../ft2-base_interface/#ft_render_mode">FT_RENDER_MODE_LCD_V</a>.</p>
 </td></tr>
 <tr><td class="val" id="ft_pixel_mode_bgra">FT_PIXEL_MODE_BGRA</td><td class="desc">

-[Since 2.5] An image with four 8-bit channels per pixel, representing a color image (such as emoticons) with alpha channel.
+<p>[Since 2.5] An image with four 8-bit channels per pixel, representing a color image (such as emoticons) with alpha channel.
 For each pixel, the format is BGRA, which means, the blue channel comes first in memory.
 The color channels are pre-multiplied and in the sRGB colorspace.
 For example, full red at half-translucent opacity will be represented as &lsquo;00,00,80,80&rsquo;, not &lsquo;00,00,FF,80&rsquo;.
-See also <a href="../ft2-base_interface/#ft_load_xxx">FT_LOAD_COLOR</a>.
+See also <a href="../ft2-base_interface/#ft_load_xxx">FT_LOAD_COLOR</a>.</p>
 </td></tr>
 </table>